 Now we try to get the point, How we could apply the 80/20 principle of time management in daily life for better results.

-To apply the 80/20 rule to your daily life, First of all, you should write 10 goals that you want to accomplish.
-Then ask yourself if you could achieve only one or task from the list then which one or two tasks that will be.
+To apply the 80/20 rule to your daily life, First of all, you should identify your 20% first.
+Write 10 goals that you want to accomplish.
+Then ask yourself if you could achieve only one or two task from the list then which one or two tasks that will be.
 These two goals or tasks are 20% of all your goals from the list.

-2. Do the most important stuff right now
+2. Do the most important stuff at the begining of the day

 You often see the people who appear to be busy all day but could not accomplish enough.
 This may be due to that at first when they have the energy they use it on less productive or less impactful tasks and when it comes to the most important(20% that bring result) they start to procrastinate or less energy level that needs to achieve the most important(and maybe most difficult) task.